blister-pack/odinproject_javascript_course/README.md

 - Finished final flex exercise.
 And it took a while and I found it quite difficult.
 Ouch.
 I do feel like started to understand flexbox better, however.
 How and when to use containers and how flex-wrap can change the way a page looks.
 It was hard but it was rewarding.

 --14/03/2024
-- Starting the landing page project of the foundations course
+- Starting the homepage project of the foundations course
+- Good progress on the project, exercises definitely paid off, but this will surely take a few hours.
+Especially to make it look good, not just putting things in the right place.

+--15/03/2024
+- Back at it again.
+Trying to focus on getting things in the right place first.
+Then I'll take care of the style.
+Probably works out better that way